Kaiser says county's hiring out-of-area engineering firm completely unexpected - Mississippi's Best Community Newspaper

 “To my knowledge, no one said anything to us about being dissatisfied with our work.
 No one told us beforehand that they weren’t going to hire us,” Kaiser said.

-“I am completed disappointed.
+“I am completely disappointed.
 My dad started this firm more than 60 years ago.
 He died in April.
 We are good citizens.
 We are good members of the business community.
 We turn out really good work.
 What I am most disappointed in is that this move says that our leadership doesn’t trust us,” he said.

 For the last two years, the county and Jordan Kaiser & Sessions have worked together without a contract.
 Kaiser said business with the county amounts to about 20 percent of his firm’s revenue.